thedelphiproject/connector-builder/README.md

 Does the following:
 - [X] Generates Rust source for a custom oracle-core connector by adapting the [erg-usd connector](https://github.com/ergoplatform/oracle-core/blob/master/connectors/erg-usd-connector/src/main.rs).
 - [X] Compiles the connector, possibly for different targets (x86, arm).
-- [ ] Makes resulting binaries available for download
+- [X] Makes resulting binaries available for download
-- [ ] Makes generated source publicly available
+- [X] Makes generated source publicly available

 Ideally, generated source and binaries would be hosted on github, making use of Actions.
 Perhaps in a separate repo, using a eparate branch for each connector variant.

 To consider:
 - Connectors should be uniquely identifyable
 - Connectors should not be duplicated (i.e. no two connectors for same Coingecko ticker)
-- Adding support for coinmarketcap api or alternative sources
+- Adding support for coinmarketcap api or alternative source